zjhmale/code-claim-site/packages/next-app/README.md

 ## Getting Started

+First, `cp .env.sample .env.local` and set the values as necessary.
+For local development, only the contract addresses are mandatory.
+The remaining values will default to localhost.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev